 Fort Wayne Campus

-Kaye Frataccia is a member of the Circle of Ivy, Valparaiso Campus, and has enjoyed working to support Ivy Tech students in recent years.
+Kaye Frataccia-Siebert is a member of the Circle of Ivy, Valparaiso Campus, and has enjoyed working to support Ivy Tech students in recent years.
 She spent over 20 years as a public-school educator teaching Spanish.
 In 2012 Kaye left public education to assume the position of Program Manager for the Around the Table project as a part of Empower Porter County.
 The goal of Empower Porter County’s Around the Table program was to bring families together, increase communication, and reduce at risk behaviors for children and young adults.
 Kaye serves her community through volunteer efforts and by serving on a variety of boards.
 Current and past leadership roles include Board Chair for United Way of Porter County, Campaign Co-Chair for United Way of Porter County, President of Tri Kappa IOTA Chapter in Valparaiso, President of the Memorial Opera House Foundation Board, President of the Hilltop Neighborhood House Childcare & Food Pantry, Don Quixote Scholarship Fund Board Chair, Co-Chair of the ValPLAYso Community Build park project and member of the Valparaiso Parks Foundation Board.
 She has received multiple community leadership awards including the United Way’s Dorothy M. Porter award for service to the community, the Art & Irene Malasto Friends and Legends Award from the Valparaiso Parks Department and the Legacy of Service Award from the Valparaiso Chamber of Commerce among others.
 Kaye has two adult sons and four grandchildren.
 She enjoys friends, family, and being active in the community.

 Lauren Salerno is an attorney with over 20 years’ experience in the technology industry.
 Her position as Director of Product Management for a variety of software companies across the country include Lexis-Nexis, Thomson Reuters and Ontario Systems.
 Lauren focused her skills as a leader in marketing, finance, project management and a number of other cross-functional areas through her employment.
 Lauren’s experience has allowed her to successfully contribute to her passion for philanthropy.
 She served on many Foundation Boards and committees focusing on education and healthcare such as Christamore House Guild, Brebeuf Jesuit Preparatory School Board, Eskenazi Health Strategic Planning Committee and an Ivy Tech Foundation Capital Campaign.
 Lauren currently serves on the Ivy Tech Foundation Board, St. Vincent Hospital Foundation Board and is the Co-Chair for Circle of Ivy.